passionlim/intensive/Script_HW_5th_week_2st_day.md

 On weekends, I bring those bins to the designated area beside my apartment.
 There are big bags for each material.
 I pour each recycling bin into the respective bag.
 Sometimes I get my hands dirty with leaking drinks from cans or remaining foods on packages while picking up materials.
 Then, I return back home and wash my hands.

-Conclusion,  even though the recycling is tedious and disgusting for me, I have to do recycling because if I didn’t so, I would get fined because our government has implemented strong regularation for recycling.
+Conclusion,  even though the recycling is tedious and disgusting for me, I have to do recycling because if I didn’t so, I would get fined by our government that has implemented strong regularations for recycling.